carpentries-incubator/SDC-BIDS-dMRI/_episodes/02-preprocessing.md

 Preprocessing notes:
 1. If we had more than one b0 image we could estimate and perform motion correction on our diffusion dataset.
 2. Non-linear T1 registration is the crudest method for undistorting data, you can also use a fieldmap or acquire the data using two opposite phase encode directions and estimate the distortions from that.
+3. The preprocessed image has been converted from type `float` to `int`.
+This reduces the memory requirements due to a smaller file size.

 {% include links.md %}